ara-framework/website/website/blog/2019-08-22-universal-rendering-in-flask.md

 }
 ```

-The `results` property in the response contains the `html` of view rendered by the Nova.
+The `results` property in the response contains the `html` of the view rendered by the Nova service.

 Example: